danieleteti/delphimvcframework/lib/swagdoc/README.md

 - `Demos\GenerateSwaggerJsonFromCode`: builds a small Swagger 2.0 document with inline JSON schemas (VCL).
 - `Demos\LoadSwaggerJsonToObject`: loads a swagger.json file into the object model and writes it again (VCL).
 - `Demos\GenerateUnitFileForMVCFramework`: reads a swagger.json file and generates a Delphi client unit for DelphiMVCFramework (FMX).
+- `Integrations\Horse\Demos\SampleHorseApi`: a pet store API written with Horse and documented with the middleware (console).
+It shows the documentation of a tag, a schema of the components, a request body, responses with media types and a path parameter declared by the route, and it selects the user interface with the `-scalar` parameter and the specification version with the `-swagger2` one.

+## Sample applications

+Two complete APIs, in the https://github.com/marcelojaloto/Delphi/tree/master/samples repository, publish an OpenAPI 3.2.1 document generated by SwagDoc:

+- [server-api-rest-dmvc](https://github.com/marcelojaloto/Delphi/tree/master/samples/server-api-rest-dmvc): a customers API written with DelphiMVCFramework, documented with the attributes of the framework and published by its middleware, with the Swagger UI files deployed by the application itself.
+- [tasks-manager-horse](https://github.com/marcelojaloto/Delphi/tree/master/samples/tasks-manager-horse): a task manager written with Horse, with a PostgreSQL database, authentication with JWT and a client application.
+The document is written by its `Tasks.Server.Core.Documentation` unit and published by the middleware of this repository.

 ## Json Schema